-Eight-year-old Malcolm spent his whole life in foster care and experienced 14 failed placements, as well as two failed adoptions.
-After six months with his current foster family, Malcolm started to exhibit behavioral issues at school and home.
-This was due, in part, to the psychotropic medications he was taking, which were affecting his sleep and changing his personality.
+Eight-year-old Malcolm spent his whole life in foster care, where he experienced 14 failed placements and two failed adoptions.
+After six months with his current foster family, Malcolm began to exhibit behavioral issues at school and home.
+This was not only due to the trauma inflicted by drastic instability in his life, but also the psychotropic medications he was prescribed, which affected his sleep and changed his personality.

-His foster mom struggled to deal with the mood swings, his issues with other students and teachers at school, and his acting out, which included punching holes in the walls of her home.
-Just as the foster mom was on the verge of requesting Malcolm be removed from her home, the Austin Angels’ Love Box leader asked if he could enroll Malcolm in a boxing class at a local gym to help release some frustration and tension.
+His foster mom struggled with his mood swings, which often manifested in physical aggression, as well as his issues with other students and teachers at school.
+Just as his foster mom was on the verge of requesting Malcolm be removed from her home, his Love Box leader asked if he could enroll Malcolm in a boxing class at a local gym to help release some frustration and tension.
 The Love Box group paid for the classes and coordinated taking Malcolm to class three times a week.
 After six weeks of consistent boxing classes, Malcolm began to flourish.